A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Bayesian Multi-Fidelity Uncertainty Quantification

-We note that employing the whole input vector~$\ops(\bx)\equiv \bx$ as, e.g., in Perdikaris et al. \cite{perdikaris2017nonlinear} for \emph{nonlinear autoregressive multi-fidelity GP regression} (\emph{NARGP}), would only be applicable to low-dimensional~$\bx$.
-In dynamic problems it was shown by Lee et al. \cite{lee2018linking} that it is advantageous to incorporate time~$t$ and time derivatives, in the form of time shifts~$\ylf(\bx,t),\ \ylf(\bx,t+\Delta t)$, of the LF simulation outputs as further features.
-This idea can directly be integrated in our approach, but without the necessity to treat~$\bx$ explicitly, by choosing, e.g.,~${\ops(\bx,t)=\left[\ylf(\bx,t),t,\ylf(\bx,t+\Delta t)\right]^T}$.
+The use of the difference function's gradient~$\nabla_\bx \dmfx=\nabla_\bx\yhf(\bx) - \nabla_\bx\ylf(\bx)$ to determine the path~$\gx$ is usually prohibitive due to the cost of HF model evaluations in combination with a general lack of gradient~(or adjoint formulations) for the model output w.r.t. the input space, for most problems of practical interest relying on legacy codes.
+A more in-depth analysis of efficient approaches to determine paths~$\gx$ that (approximately) incorporate the gradient information~$\nabla_\bx\dmfx$ and fulfill the complexity constraints is outside the scope of this paper.

-The discovery of appropriate~$\bs{\gamma}(\bx)$ that complement the low-fidelity model outputs~${\ylf}_j(\bx)$ can be formulated as an \emph{unsupervised} learning task for which a wealth of linear and non-linear dimensionality reduction techniques have been proposed, in the past \cite{roweis2000nonlinear,van2009dimensionality,silva2003global,tipping1999probabilistic,wold1987principal,hoskuldsson1988pls}.
-We would like to emphasize though, that we do not necessarily seek lower-dimensional representations of~$\bx$ but rather for the features of~$\bx$ that are \emph{predictive} of~$\yhf$.
-Even in cases where~$\bx$ is amenable to (non)linear dimensionality reduction, only a subset of the reduced coordinates may affect the output~$\yhf$.
-Additionally, as~$\pdf{\yhf|\ylf}$ is already conditioned on the LF output~$\ylf$, it does not make sense to select~$\gamma_i(\bx)$ that furnish information contained in~$\ylf(\bx)$ so that a naive supervised learning approach would fail.
-More specifically, in the context of \emph{BMFMC} advocated in this paper, our goal is to identify a few~$\gamma_i(\bx)$ that, in conjunction with~$\ylf(\bx)$, will reduce as much as possible the model error source \textbf{error 1} in Section \ref{sec: multi_fidelity_overview}.
+\begin{remark}[Generalization of and comparison to other existing multi-fidelity frameworks] We note that employing the whole input vector~$\ops(\bx)=[\ylf(\bx),\bx]^T$~(meaning~$\bs{\gamma}(\bx)\equiv \bx$) as, e.g., in~\cite{perdikaris2017nonlinear} for \emph{nonlinear autoregressive multi-fidelity GP regression}~(\emph{NARGP}), would only be applicable to low-dimensional~$\bx$, due to the curse of dimensionality and the resulting accuracy issues for surrogates in high-dimensional spaces in combination with very limited training data.
+Our intention is not to develop a new surrogate approach, such as \emph{NARGP}, but rather to propose a new sampling strategy, which keeps the advantageous property of standard Monte-Carlo techniques of being error-independent of the underlying problem's stochastic dimension.
+In the case of \emph{BMFMC} we correct the sampling on the LF model by exploiting a \emph{low dimensional} statistical relationship between the fidelity levels and a small set of informative input features.
+The proposed method has its strength in \emph{high-dimensional} stochastic settings.
+For lower dimensional UQ problems, direct multi-fidelity surrogate approaches, such as \emph{NARGP}, might be preferable if the necessary training data can be afforded.
+For dynamic problems, it was shown in~\cite{lee2018linking} that it is advantageous to incorporate time~$t$ and time derivatives in the form of time shifts~$\ylf(\bx,t),\ \ylf(\bx,t+\Delta t)$, of the LF simulation outputs as further features.
+This idea can directly be integrated in our approach, but without the necessity to treat~$\bx$ explicitly, by choosing, e.g.,~${\ops(\bx,t)=\left[\ylf(\bx,t),t,\ylf(\bx,t+\Delta t)\right]^T}$. \end{remark}